orgua/OneWireHub/README.md

 - good documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
-- rework of error system, slaves can raise errors now
+- rework of error system, switch to enum, slaves can raise errors now & there is only one Block using Serial
 - rework of the whole timings, if needed you can configure overdrive speed (arduino uno would probably be to slow)
 - bug fix: non conformal behaviour as a onewire-slave (hopefully)
-- raise the maximal slave limit from 8 to 32, takes ~100b extra program-space
+- raise the maximal slave limit from 8 to 32, code adapts via variable dataTypes
 - open up for a lot more platforms with "platform.h" (taken from onewire-lib)
 - fix bug: open-drain violation on slave side
 - per-bit-CRC16 with sendAndCRC16() and sendAndCRC16() for load-balancing, 900ns/bit instead of 7µs/byte on Atmega328@16MHz